 Bags were circling quickly and I was out of the airport within 30 minutes of touching down at LAX, very nice perk after being sick all flight.

 My reward is finally completing the OZ Diamond (*G) qualification.

 Palacio Del Gobernador.

 Seoul - ICN

 Entertainment: Newspaper available on the jetbridge, magazine rack on the bulkhead, and the standard seatback literature.
-OZ’s IFE in the old Y cabin is outdated and the content is even worse than on the newer IFEs (50% of the titles).
-At least it has a moving map...
+OZ’s IFE in the newer Y is a decent size and quality, but they definitely need to bulk up their Western content to appease their large amount of American passengers.

 Flight-Report is a free website hosting more than 500 000 pictures and 17 000 reviews, without ads, this website can't exist.
 We understand that ads can be annoying, this is why we only display a maximum of 2 non-invasive ads per page.